-The Medical Model promotes
+The Medical Model promotes the negative

-the view of a disabled person

-as dependent and needing

-to be cured or cared for, and

-it justifies the way in which

-disabled people have been

-systematically excluded from

-society.
-The disabled person is

-the problem, not society.
-Control

-resides firmly with professionals;

-choices for the individual are limited

-to the options provided and approved by

-the 'helping' expert.
+view of a disabled person as dependent and needing to be cured or needing care.
+This view justifies the way in which disabled people have been systematically excluded from society.
+The disabled person presents the problem, not society.
+Control resides firmly with professionals; choices for the individual are limited to the limited options provided and approved by the 'helping' expert.

-The Medical Model is sometimes known as the 'individual model' because it promotes the notion that it is the individual disabled person who must adapt to the way in which society is constructed and organised.
+The Medical Model is sometimes known as the 'Individual Model.'
+Because it promotes the notion that it is the individual disabled person who must adapt to the way in which society is traditionally constructed and organised.